 How to Clean a Grill With Vinegar and Aluminum Foil

 Vinegar is the holy grail of natural cleaning products.
 Use vinegar to disinfect laundry, descale a Keurig, or remove scratches from a stainless steel fridge.
 You can even use it as an alternative to a wire grill brush.
 The acidity of vinegar will cut through caked-on foods and grease, while the aluminum will exfoliate the grill rack without damaging the metal.
+Here's how to clean stainless steel grill grates with vinegar and aluminum foil in four easy steps.

 - Pour white vinegar into an empty spray bottle.
 Make sure the container is clean before using it.